huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 More information on BAM format: [samtools on github](https://samtools.github.io/hts-specs/SAMv1.pdf) and [wikipedia: SAM_(file_format)](https://en.wikipedia.org/wiki/SAM_(file_format)).

-2. Create index for BAM file
+- **Create index for BAM file**
-In order to visualize our BAM file in IGV we will need a BAM index.
+In order to visualize our BAM file in IGV (or any other visualization tool, such as Geneious) we will need a BAM index.
 This enables fast searching and display.

 We'll generate one using `samtools`.

 ```